- Shutter Encoder

 A reboot is required to apply the changes.

-Allows you to choose the main language, currently French, English, Italian and Spanish are available.
+Allows you to choose the main language, French, English, German, Italian, Spanish and many others are available.

 A reboot is required to apply the changes.

-Allows you to set the default opening destination for each output if there are enabled.
+Allows you to set the default opening destination for each output if they are enabled.

 - GPU decoding